Travis McElroy: Podcasting

 Since 2010, Travis McElroy, along with his brothers Justin and Griffin, has co-hosted the comedy podcast My Brother, My Brother and Me, an "advice show for the moderen [sic] era" hosted as part of the Maximum Fun network.
 The brothers also starred in a 2017 TV show based on the podcast, which originally aired on Seeso.

 In 2014, the McElroy brothers, along with their father Clint McElroy, launched a tabletop role-playing game podcast entitled The Adventure Zone.
 Initially playing Dungeons & Dragons, the show moved into other game systems in later seasons, but returned to Dungeons & Dragons for the third and fourth campaign.

 During the first arc, Balance, Travis McElroy portrays Magnus Burnsides, a human fighter.
 In the second campaign, Amnesty, Travis portrays magician Aubrey Little.
 He acted as Dungeon Master for the show's third campaign, Graduation.
-In the fourth campaign, Ethersea, he plays a bard named Devo.
+In the fourth campaign, Ethersea, he played a bard named Devo.
+In the fifth campaign, Steeplechase, he plays a former arm wrestler named Lyndon "Beef Punchley" Julius.

 The first sub-arc of The Adventure Zone: Balance, named Here There Be Gerblins, was later adapted into a graphic novel in cooperation with artist Carey Pietsch, and was published by First Second Books in 2018.
 The book topped the New York Times' best-selling trade fiction list, becoming the first graphic novel to do so.
 It was followed by further graphic novels: Murder on the Rockport Limited! in 2019, Petals to the Metal in 2020, and The Crystal Kingdom in 2021.

 From 2015 to 2016, McElroy also co-hosted the podcast Can I Pet Your Dog? with Allegra Ringo and Renee Colvert, leaving after the 57th episode due to the fact that he was moving house and expecting a child.

 However, McElroy did later return as a guest star for episodes 71 and 81.
 McElroy also co-hosted the "doomsday prepping" comedy podcast Bunker Buddies with Andie Bolt from 2014 to 2018, at which point he retired from the show and was replaced by Ben Ellis, and Trends Like These with former roommate Brent Black and writer Courtney Enlow from 2015 until its conclusion in 2020.
 He currently co-hosts Shmanners since 2016 with his wife, Teresa.

 McElroy and his brothers also co-host a yearly podcast with Tim Batt and Guy Montgomery, released every American Thanksgiving since 2015, called 'Til Death Do Us Blart where they review the film Paul Blart: Mall Cop 2.
 The brothers also host the documentary podcast The McElroy Brothers Will Be in Trolls World Tour, which ultimately resulted in the announcement that all three were set to make cameo appearances in the film.

 In 2018, Travis McElroy appeared as a guest star on Dice, Camera, Action as part of the Stream of Many Eyes, a Dungeons & Dragons event promoting the new Waterdeep storyline.